 While there is no shortage of innovations we could pursue to help achieve equity and excellence in education, we are investing in two focus areas — literacy solutions and whole-school models — to move the needle for children right now.

 - Literacy content and tools: Literacy is the foundation for all learning.
 Reading and writing skills empower students to pursue their dreams, enable them to share new ideas, and give them the tools to participate fully in society.
 The idea is not new; literacy has been at the center of educator, researcher, and policymaker efforts for over 30 years.
 We know more now than ever about how students learn to read and write.
 Still, we aren’t seeing significant reading gains, and some groups of students have fewer opportunities to build these critical skills.
 We believe that it’s time to think in a more integrated way about how tools, content, and teaching practices work together to promote equitable and effective literacy learning experiences for students.

-- Whole-school models: Our strategy will also prioritize a deep investment in whole-school models.
+- Whole-school models: Our strategy also prioritizes a deep investment in whole-school models – bundled instructional resources that help schools reimagine what’s taught, how it’s taught, and the school culture/climate needed to teach it.
 We believe students learn best when the elements of a school model work together in a seamless way to support their academic and social-emotional growth.
 Many excellent instructional resources have been developed in recent years, but it can be challenging for educators to bring these pieces together on their own.
 What’s needed are whole-school models that weave together well-designed instructional elements into a coherent, unified experience for students and educators.
 These equity-focused ideas accelerate student learning, especially for learners who have been historically overlooked.